sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

    - Improved the security posture
    - Explored on Security Center and Security benchmark

- Click on the **Next** button present in the bottom-right corner of the lab guide to start with the first exercise of the lab.
+ Click on the **Next** button present in the bottom-right corner of the lab guide to start with the exercise of the lab.